·

 EATING THERE

-• Pho du Dragon: Embark on a culinary journey to Asia with a visit to Pho du Dragon, where you can indulge in flavorful dishes like ramen.
+• Pho du Dragon: Embark on a culinary journey to Asia with a visit to Pho du Dragon, where you can indulge in flavourful dishes like ramen.
 Main courses are priced between 10 and 15 EUR.

-Drink Spots:
+Drinking Spots:

 • Café Pinson: Savor a delightful fusion of flavors at Café Pinson, where a diverse menu of homemade treats awaits.
 Enjoy a selection of charcuterie and mixed platters, perfectly complemented by a curated beverage menu featuring an array of wines, beers, etc.